Licister/Run_analysis/README.md

 ### To open the dataset properly:
  * Open with `read.table("analysis.txt", header = TRUE, sep = " ")`.

 The table should be a data frame.
-To convert to a data tbl, which is the original form of this table:
+To convert to a data tbl, which is the original form of this table, you will need the dplyr package:
+ * To install the dplyr package, run `install.packages("dplyr")`, and load it using `library(dplyr)`.
  * Store the table: for example, `analysis <- read.table("analysis.txt", header=TRUE, sep= " ")`;
  * Convert to data tbl: `analysis <- tbl_df(analysis)`.